Non-uniform Stability of Damped Contraction Semigroups: Introduction

-Polynomial and non-uniform stability of abstract differential equations with damping have been studied in~\cite{AmmTuc01,AmmBch17}, where time-domain integral-type conditions (similar to, but different from~\eqref{eq:NUObsIntro}) were used as sufficient conditions for non-uniform stability of the second-order system~\eqref{eq:AbsWEIntro}.
-Non-uniform stability of~\eqref{eq:AbsWEIntro} was studied in~\cite{LiuZha15} for a special class of dampings satisfying $\norm{A^{-\gb}x}\lesssim \norm{B_0^\ast x}\lesssim \norm{A^{-\gb}x}$ for some $\gb>0$ and for all $x\in X$, and in~\cite{DelPat18arxiv} for $B_0B_0^\ast = f(A_0)$ with some function $f$.
-In Section~\ref{sec:timedomresults} we show that the assumptions in~\cite{LiuZha15} imply non-uniform observability of the pair $(B^\ast,A)$, and our results in particular establish a new proof of~\citel{LiuZha15}{Thm.~2.1}.
-Finally, the growth of the resolvent $\norm{\RB}$ was considered in~\citel{Pau17b}{Thm.~6.3} in the special case where $A$ is a diagonal operator with a uniform spectral gap (in which case~\eqref{eq:WPcondIntro} has a simpler form).
+The core of our approach in Sections~\ref{sec:freqdomresults} and~\ref{sec:timedomresults} consists of deriving upper bounds for the resolvent norms $\norm{(is-A+BB^\ast)\inv}$, $s\in \R$, in terms of the different types of observability-type condition.
+In Section~\ref{sec:Optimality} we address optimality of our results.
+In particular, we present an abstract result which describes how sharpness of the resolvent bound can be used to deduce optimality of the decay rate~\eqref{eq:NUStabIntro2} of the semigroup $\SGB$.
+In addition, in the case where $A$ is skew-adjoint we prove a lower bound for resolvent norms of $A-BB^\ast$ in terms of the restrictions of $B^\ast$ to eigenspaces of $A$.
+Combining these two results allows us to prove that Theorem~\ref{thm:FreqDomIntro} is optimal in several situations of interest, and in particular if $A$ has compact resolvent and uniformly separated eigenvalues.

-In the last part of the paper we apply our main results to derive rates of energy decay for solutions of selected PDE models, namely wave equations on one and two-dimensional spatial domains with different types of damping, a fractionally damped Klein--Gordon equation, and a weakly damped Euler--Bernoulli beam equation.
-For the one-dimensional PDE models our abstract results also establish optimality of the non-uniform decay rates.
-On the other hand, in the case of two-dimensional wave equations with viscous damping our results are typically suboptimal.
-This is due to the phenomenon that in certain cases the smoothness of the damping profile improves the degree of polynomial stability~\cite{BurHit07,AnaLea14,DatKle19arxiv}, whereas observability-type conditions do not generally distinguish between smooth and rough dampings.
+In the last part of the paper we apply our main results to derive rates of energy decay for solutions of selected PDE models, namely wave equations on one- and two-dimensional spatial domains with different types of damping, a fractionally damped Klein--Gordon equation, and a weakly damped Euler--Bernoulli beam equation.
+In most of these examples the wavepackets are simply finite linear combinations of eigenfunctions~\citel{TucWei09book}{Sec.~6.9}.
+In our one-dimensional wave and beam equations, the eigenvalues of $A$ have a uniform spectral gap and, as a result, we obtain a particularly simple form of the wavepacket condition~\eqref{eq:WPcondIntro}.
+Moreover, our general optimality results in Section~\ref{sec:Optimality} guarantee that the decay estimates we obtain in these cases are sharp.
+On the other hand, for two-dimensional wave equations with viscous damping our results are typically suboptimal.
+This is due to the phenomenon that in certain cases the smoothness of the damping profile improves the degree of polynomial stability~\cite{BurHit07,AnaLea14,DatKle20}, whereas observability-type conditions do not in general distinguish between smooth and rough dampings.
 Indeed, comparing different types of viscous damping reveals natural limitations to optimality of decay rates derived from observability conditions, and we discuss this topic in detail in Section~\ref{sec:2Dwaves}.